Aggies and Hornets to square off at Aggie Stadium at 1 p.m. on Saturday

-His first season with the Aggies produced a tie for fourth place in the powerful Big Sky Conference, a run of five victories over UC Davis' final eight games, and a convincing 34-7 win over rival Sacramento State in Gould's first Causeway Classic.
+Gould’s first season with the Aggies produced a tie for fourth place in the powerful Big Sky Conference, a run of five victories over UC Davis’ final eight games, and a convincing 34-7 win over rival Sacramento State in Gould’s first Causeway Classic.
 He highlighted his second year by reclaiming the Golden Horseshoe with a 48-35 win over rival Cal Poly.

 Thirteen players were named to All-Big Sky Conference teams in 2013 and 10 more in 2014.
 UC Davis has 27 over Gould's first three seasons.
-Additionally, he put together a highly touted 2014 recruiting class that featured 12 of the 15 signees being rated as two-star recruits by Scout.com
+Additionally, he put together highly touted recruiting classes each of the past three years.

 Gould began his playing and coaching career on the defensive side of the ball, starting as a defensive back for the University of Oregon, his alma mater, in 1987 and then moving into a graduate assistant role coaching that position group from 1990-91.
 He continued coaching defensive backs as an assistant coach at both Portland State (1992) and Boise State (1993-96) before moving on to Cal.